liliu-data/mlzoomcamp_capstone2/README.md

 ## 🔍 Exploratory Data Analysis (EDA)
 The dataset consists of high-resolution MRI images.
 Key findings from the EDA include:
 * **Class Imbalance:** A significant disparity exists between classes (e.g., Non-Demented vs. Moderate Demented).
 This was addressed by monitoring F1-scores rather than just accuracy.
-* **Structural Visual Markers:** Analysis showed that cortical thinning and ventricular enlargement were the primary features differentiating the classes.
 * **Data Normalization:** Scans were standardized to $224 \times 224$ pixels, and pixel intensity distributions were analyzed to ensure consistent normalization across the training set.